Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 This is the most common and intuitive form of E2E testing.
 It involves a human operator launching the system, providing a scenario (usually via a rosbag), and visual or log-based verification of the result.

-This is perfect for debugging, or for a final "sanity check" before merging a major feature.
+This is perfect for a final "sanity check" before merging a major feature.

 ### Using Pre-recorded Rosbags